nuclearkittens/tiralabra-jpeg/documentation/testing.md

 *to be continued*

-Downsampler and ImageObject classes are tested, Block class mostly done.
+Entities (Block, Downsampler, ImageObject) are fully tested, excluding two wrapper methods for Pillow's functionalities.

-Unit tests for the utility functions (mostly maths) are not included yet, but I will test them, possibly against in-built functions to check the maths are correct.
+Unit tests for the utility functions (mostly linear algebra) are tested against built-in functions from NumPy and SciPy libraries.

+Everything UI is excluded from automated unit tests.

 Coverage Sat Dec 10th, 2022: